 Enclosed ceiling lights are preferable to pendant light fittings (that hang down).
 All light fittings that are not enclosed should be out of reach of someone using, or still wet from using, the bath or shower.

-A ceiling-mounted pull-cord switch with the cord made of insulating material is the safest option for a bathroom.
+A ceiling-mounted pull-cord or a switch mounted on the outside wall of the room is the safest option for a bathroom.
 Standard wall-mounted light switches are a possible danger because of dampness and wet hands.